Kicking Bad Habits-including New Year's Resolution

 6. If I manage my time wisely I don’t have to count down to the weekend [every week].
 Time management has been a big task and lesson for me this year; using time productively (instead of snoozing or worthless thinking) as well as using free time to tackle ongoing projects and to-do list items.
 Using it unwisely has cost me opportunities.
 Daily time management has helped me free up work nights; so, I’m literally able to work on projects or spend time doing things I enjoy and have a restful night sleep-opposed to looking forward to weekends to sleep in.

 7. There’s always more to learn about me.
-It’s a cool thing to see youngsters who have a sense of self-awareness.
+It’s a cool thing to see youngsters with a sense of self-awareness.
 I’m no longer a youngster.
-I’m happy to know that I have a sense of awareness as an adult, but I have seen and recognized a lot of things about myself this year that I have never noticed before; some good, some bad.
+I’m happy to know that I have a sense of awareness as an adult, but I've seen and recognized a lot of things about myself this year that I've never noticed before; some good, some bad.
 I’m now under the impression that learning about myself is ongoing because I’m ever changing.

 8. Wastefulness is a silent killer.
-I’ll briefly re-mention my trip to Uganda this summer, without reblogging the experience.
-When I was a child and my mom put beans or peas on my plate (which I hated), I would tell her that I did not want them.
+I’ll briefly re-mention my trip to Uganda this summer without re-blogging the experience.
+When I was a child and my mom put beans or peas on my plate (which I hated), I would tell her that I didn't want them.
 She would usually tell me that there were “kids in Africa that would love to have that food.”
-It was kind of a cliche’ until I saw for myself that there were truly kids, as well as adults, that would love to have food that we throw away, clothes and shoes that we chunk out, and resources that we take for granted.
-It has caused me to reevaluate how I spend my resources altogether; leading me to see how I have harmed areas of my life by being wasteful (excessive spending, less restfulness, spending my wheels, and etc.) I see waste in a new way.
+It was kind of a cliche’ until I saw for myself that there truly were kids, as well as adults, that would love to have food we throw away, clothes and shoes we chunk out, and resources we take for granted.
+It's caused me to re-evaluate how I spend my resources altogether; leading me to see how I've harmed areas of my life by being wasteful (excessive spending, less restfulness, spinning my wheels, and etc.) I see waste in a new way.

 Self-improvement is available 24-7; I’ve decided not to wait until New Year's to start kicking bad habits.
 I've also decided to kick the bad habit of making annual goals for a new year that only roll into the next.